davinwang/C2TutorialsGo/README.md

 > Intel Broadwell CPU can provide around 30 GFlops compute power per core.
 Nvidia Kepler K40 and Maxwell GTX980m GPU can provide around 3 TFlops compute power.

 ## Reinforced Learning - Policy Network
-  The program is runnable but still under evaluation.
+  [The RL program](http://nbviewer.jupyter.org/github/davinwang/C2TutorialsGo/blob/master/Mock%20AlphaGo%20%283B%29%20Policy%20Network%20-%20Reinforced%20Learning%20in%20mass%20production.ipynb) is runnable now but still under evaluation.
 It also relies on RocAlphaGo project for Go rules by now.
 A new program is under construction to implement first 12 features in GPU mode to replace RocAlphaGo.
 It is believed to be at least 10x faster than RocAlphaGo(python implementation).

 ## Supervised Learning - Value Network
 tbd.
 Depends on Reinforced Learning to generate 30 millions games.
 And pick 1 state of each game.